Rome–Lido railway: Service

 The service begins daily at 5:15 and ends at 23:30, providing up to eight trains per hour during peak time.

-During the summer trains run more frequently due to increased usage of the line, mostly by tourists visiting the beach.
-The average travel time of the whole line is 37 minutes.
-At night the line is replaced by the nME (previously N3) bus which runs from Piazza Venezia (instead of Pyramid / Porta S. Paolo) to Christopher Columbus.
+During the summer season, service frequencies are increased to accommodate the surge of tourists traveling to the beaches of Ostia.
+The average travel time for the entire journey between Roma Porta San Paolo and Cristoforo Colombo is approximately 37 minutes.

+After daily rail operations conclude for the night, the line is replaced by the nME night bus service (formerly designated as N3).
+Unlike the train, the night bus starts its route further north in central Rome at Piazza Venezia, rather than Porta San Paolo (Piazzale Ostiense/Piramide), before running the length of the line down to Cristoforo Colombo.